 Diane, Princess Carolyn, and Mr. Peanutbutter also each have an episode to shine.
 Diane had the best standalone adventure, where she runs away to Vietnam.
 “The Dog Days Are Over” has a very moving moment that shows how someone can be alone whilst in the middle of a crowd.
 Anyone who has had depression or felt isolation can relate to it.
 Her episode also had a fair amount of hilarious moments, and it’s the balance of humor and heart that makes for the best moments of Bojack Horseman.

 Princess Carolyn’s episode, “The Amelia Earhart Story,” elaborates on her previous miscarriage, and her mother’s alcoholism.
 The episode showcases more of Princess Carolyn’s past, and how mother almost held her back.
-Princess Carolyn’s potential future is alluded to because she loves her job but it would be impossible to handle the hectic nature of her career and be a single parent.
+It sets the stage for Princess Carolyn’s future, and the difficulties of balancing her career and single parenthood.
 Her dreams clash.

 Mr. Peanutbutter’s episode looked at his previous relationships and how they all had one disastrous night and he realizes what the common-dominator in why they failed.
 The episode examines Mr. Peanutbutter’s taste in women and how they changed from fun-loving gals to becoming bitter shrews.
 The episode also shows how Bojack ended up having Todd as a lodger.